lllllllqw/vscode-jsdoc/README.md

 ## Roadmap

-- The parameter awareness capability is now provided by the language server
+- 🚧 The parameter awareness capability is now provided by the language server
+- 💡 Update doc comment incrementally